-- Your BOE should provide basic appliances (microwave, stove, washing machine, air conditioning unit, fridge/freezer) and furniture (bed/futon/shelves/drawers) for your apartment when they contact you.
-If they don’t, ask them or your predecessor.
+- Your BOE should provide basic appliances (microwave, stove, washing machine, air conditioning unit, fridge/freezer) and potentially some furniture for your apartment.
+If you don’t know what you’ll have, ask them or your predecessor.

-- Contact your predecessor and find out what they are willing to sell to you and what they plan to leave for you.
+- Contact your predecessor and find out what they plan to leave for you.
 However you are under no obligation to buy or take things from your predecessor.
+Any items need to be agreed upon and paperwork filed with the BoE (for Ken JETs).

 - Think strategically about your packing.
 FukuokaJET has some good tips on that.